3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 Tram 28 in Lisbon, Portugal is ideally located near some amazing spots for taking pictures, don’t miss some of the best photo opportunities, covered in this post, there!

-Let’s be honest, you probably want to ride tram 28 in Lisbon mostly so that you can take many aesthetically pleasing pictures and videos from the tram.
+Let’s be honest, you probably want to ride tram 28 in Lisbon mostly so that you can take many pictures and videos of the picturesque surrounding from the tram.
 I know I did, but then I really want to video record EVERYTHING for memories!

 Of course, I could be wrong, and you want to ride tram 28 simply because it is a convenient route on Lisbon public transportation network.
 And it sure is (BTW, don’t forget to use Navegante Lisbon card to save money)!
-Sometimes it is even more convenient than Uber, when you choosing if you should take an Uber or bus, getting around Lisbon.
+Sometimes it is even more convenient than Uber, something good to keep in mind when you choosing if you should take an Uber or public transport, getting around Lisbon.

 But this post is for all the travel photographers out there, who want to take great pictures and videos to bring back home!

-I have already covered how to get a window seat on a tram 28 ride to make this task easier, in my other post, as you can’t stand, hold on to the rails on sharp turns AND take videos.
+I have already covered how to get a window seat on a tram 28 ride to make this task easier, in my other post, as it’s hard to hold on to the rails on sharp turns AND take videos.
+Also in that post also cover all practical aspect of the ride, like when is the best time to take, in which direction, how to save on the ticket, etc..

-I also covered which attractions are located near tram 28 route, and I even created a custom interactive Google map for all the attractions on the route!
+I have also explained which attractions are near tram 28 route, and I even created a custom interactive Google map for all the attractions on the route!
+The route is very scenic, so there is a great amount of of information to tell.

 So, here, let’s look at all top places for great photo opportunities on and near Lisbon’s tram 28.

-Largo da Graça tram E28 stop is a great spot to end you tram ride arriving from Prazeres and start taking pictures.
-The area is very picturesque.
+Largo da Graça tram E28 stop is a great spot to end you tram ride arriving from Prazeres to start taking pictures.
+The area is very picturesque and has many top photo opportunities spots.

 Alonga Travel the author is enjoying rooftop views from Graca Viewpoint

 Me enjoying the views from Graca Viewpoint.
-It’s right by the Convent of Graça, a 16th-century convent with a terrace.
-I think it’s my favorite viewpoint in Lisbon.
+It’s right by the Convent of Graça, the 16th-century convent with a terrace.
+It’s of of my favorite viewpoints in Lisbon.
 I end up here a lot on my Graca walks.
+If you like looking at old houses as much as I do, you’ll love this photo spot!

-Hello, I am Tatiana—historical architecture addict fascinated with beautiful old buildings and finding best places in Europe to go.
-Check out my travel tips and reviews of the best European destinations and city breaks, the results of my slow traveling!
+Hello, I am Tatiana.
+I am a historical architecture addict and I am fascinated with beautiful, old buildings.
+I love finding the best places in Europe to go.
+Check out my travel tips and read my reviews of the best European destinations and city breaks.
+They are the results of my slow traveling!

 Let’s connect on social media!